Free investing apps are coming out like crazy these days and there are two of them that you’ll hear about nonstop – Cash App vs Webull.

 Cash App Vs Webull: Best Sign-up and Referral Program

-The Cash App Sign-up bonus is pretty decent, $5 adds up really fast.
+The Cash App Sign-up bonus is pretty decent, $5 adds up really fast, and even faster if you’re meeting the requirements to make $15 per referral.
 However, Webull easily has the best sign-up and referral programs in the industry, and Cash App’s $5 bonus just can’t compete here.

 Webull changes their referral bonuses constantly, but they are usually VERY generous, often offering multiple shares of stocks for new users and the person who referred them.